pamods/PAModDetails/README.md

 * type (optional): Defining the type of video, such as Gameplay, Tutorial, etc. Tutorial defines a video where the mod is the central focus of the video, the video was made to showcase features of the mod.
 Gameplay defines a video where the mod was used during gameplay
 * video (required): The youtube code that identifies the video
 * list (optional): A youtube playlist that the video is a member of
+* desc (optional): A short plaintext description of the video

 #New tags